The Boba vs Moby wrap has 6 differences and 7 similarities. Read on to find out more.

 Both baby carriers can be shared with a different-sized adult.

-But there are mixed reviews online.
+But there are mixed reviews online for both the Moby vs Boba wrap.

 Ease of Use